-Optional Redemption.
-The Bonds maturing October 1, 2032 and thereafter, shall be callable for redemption by the Issuer in full, or in part, at any time, on or after October 1, 2030, and if less than a full maturity, then by lot within such maturity, at the principal amount thereof and accrued interest to the date fixed for redemption.
+The Bonds maturing October 1, 2032, and thereafter, shall be callable for redemption by the Issuer in full, or in part, at any time, on or after October 1, 2031, and if less than a full maturity, then by lot within such maturity, at the principal amount thereof and accrued interest to the date fixed for redemption.
 The Bonds are not required to be redeemed in inverse order of maturity.

 In the event a Bond to be redeemed is of a denomination larger than \$5,000, a portion of such Bond (\$5,000 or any multiple thereof) may be redeemed.
-Official notice of such call of any of the Bonds for redemption will be given by means of first class mail, postage prepaid, by notice deposited in the United States mail or via accepted means of electronic communication not less than thirty (30) days prior to the redemption date addressed to the registered owner of each Bond to be redeemed at the address as shown on the registration books of the Paying Agent.
+Official notice of such call of any of the Bonds for redemption will be given by means of (i) first class mail, postage prepaid, by notice deposited in the United States mails not less than thirty (30) days prior to the redemption date or (ii) electronic transmission not less than thirty (30) days prior to the redemption date addressed to the registered owner of each bond to be redeemed at the address as shown on the registration books of the Paying Agent.